pranshugaba/hugo-website/content/posts/moving-from-hugo-to-nuxt/index.md

 Hugo is quick to install and very easy to get started with, which is what drew me to it in the first place.
 There are a variety of user-submitted themes available, and out of those, the Academic theme was my favourite.

-The theme has a lot of useful features, but I found it quite opinionated.
+The theme has a lot of useful features, but I found it to be quite opinionated.
 I found several websites using this theme, and they all looked more or less the same.
 I could customise my site by overriding the template files, but this was  not a pleasant experience.

 When I wanted to modify the theme, I had to override the theme templates, and in some cases rewrite them completely.
 This would often cause unintended effects.
-The site was difficult to maintain, and even more to add new features.
+The site was difficult to maintain, and even more so to add new features.
 I always felt that I had hacked it together and it could break with an update to Hugo or the theme.

-I wanted to create a theme from scratch, and I realized that there is much bigger scope for customisation if I use frameworks such as React or Vue.
+I wanted to create a theme from scratch, and I realized that there is much more scope for customisation if I use frameworks such as React or Vue.

 There are a lot of static site generators based on these frameworks.
 I tried out Gridsome, Next.js, and Nuxt.js.

 ### Gridsome

 I tried Gridsome first.
 It is based on Vue.js.
 I was impressed with the speed that links opened with.
 I was able to access data from my markdown files using GraphQL.
 I had never used GraphQL before, and I enjoyed learning it.

+Gridsome prefetches links, so links are  quick to open.

 ### Next.js